o2r-project/reference-implementation/README.md

 By default, the reference implementation uses the offline OAuth2 implementation provided by the [o2r-guestlister](https://github.com/o2r-project/o2r-guestlister).

 This allows access to the o2r platform by selecting one of three demo users.
-The users represent different user roles with different levels, i.e. an admin (level `1000`), an editor (level `500`) and a basic author (level `100`).
+The users represent different user roles with different levels, i.e. an admin (level `1000`), an editor (level `500`) and a regular author (level `100`).

 ##### ORCID (optional)